 I am usually pretty good at organizing and following my constantly updated to-do list.
 But once in a while life does get overwhelmingly busy and I fail to plan ahead especially when juggling too many things at the same time.
-What ends up happening is I call my husband at the office asking him to meet me and the kids at a restaurant for dinner at last minute.
+What ends up happening is I call my husband at the office asking him to meet me and the kids at a restaurant for dinner at the last minute.

-Now for those living in the States, peanut butter and jelly sandwich might be a common menu for children’s school lunch.
+Now for those living in the States, a peanut butter and jelly sandwich might be a common menu for children’s school lunch.
 However, both of my children always preferred hot panini sandwich than typical soft bread sandwich like these.

 Now speaking of mayonnaise, I receive several questions from some of you about Japanese mayonnaise.
 What’s the difference from regular kind?
 Well, you can read more about it here.

-My son loves this Egg Salad Sandwich and this menu is now one of my favorite backup bento plan.
+My son loves this Egg Salad Sandwich and this menu is now one of my favorite backup bento plans.
 I hope you will give it a try and enjoy this simple egg salad sandwich!

 - In a small bowl, mash the boiled egg with a fork.

-- Add 1 Tbsp. of mayonnaise and mix well.
-If it's not moist, you can add ½ Tbsp. more.
+- Add 1 Tbsp of mayonnaise and mix well.
+If it's not moist, you can add ½ Tbsp more.

 - Season with salt and pepper (and sugar if you like).
 I like to add salt and pepper a bit more than what I usually add to give good flavor.